ninjadrupal/vagrant-ansible-drupal7/README.md

 Tweak the above settings if you want to create a separate project.

-IP addresses will need to be unique for each project.
+You can use the same IP address for each box, but in that case you won't be able to launch and access both at the same time.
+That IP address is written to your local hosts file on every `vagrant up` and is removed from the hosts file on `vagrant halt`

 For using xdebug, you will need to modify the following setting with your IP address on the local network:

     # Local IP address (used for xdebug)
     localhost_ip_address: 192.168.1.1

-On Linux you can find out the IP by running
+You can find out the IP by running `ifconfig`.
+On OS X localhost IP address can be found in network settings.

-    ifconfig

 With the settings.yml file in place you can get up and running using the following command:

     vagrant up

-Setting up the box takes a few minutes but there is plenty out output to look at whilst Ansible runs through the provisioning steps.
+Setting up the box takes about 15 minutes the first time, because Ansible provisioning script will download and install all the needed packages.
 You can see the webroot of the Vagrant box by going to the address [www.drupal.local](http://www.drupal.local/).
-A local Ansible action will add an entry to your hosts file for the default IP address 192.168.100.100 so you don't need to alter it.
+A local Ansible action will add an entry to your hosts file for the box IP address (192.168.100.100 by default) so you don't need to alter it.

+Next time you run `vagrant up` the process will take less than a minute.

 Note: You will be asked for your sudo password on two separate occasions.
 The first is used by Vagrant to setup a NFS share and the second is used by Ansible to alter your local hosts file so that you can easily access the box via a web browser.